WEX Inc. (WEX)'s Financial Results Comparing With Shutterstock Inc. (NYSE:SSTK) | New Business Observer

 |6.55%

-For the past year WEX Inc. has stronger performance than Shutterstock Inc.
+For the past year WEX Inc. was more bullish than Shutterstock Inc.

 Summary